pidge1014/SRD20.Path.V.1.5/Exalted_StartingRules.md

-This game will be exalted 2nd ed as written, with some setting specific terminology and additions.
+This game will be exalted 2nd ed as written, with some setting specific terminology and additions, but only one change.
+A character is attuned to any element associated with the energy of their core.
+The typical core of a member of the Wei clan, for example, is developed by gathering the energy of the air at dawn, when it is full of dreams and new light.
+They are considered both an air and fire character.

-You were born into one of the three Clans living in Sacred Valley.
-Kazan, Wei, and Li Clan.
-Everyone here grows up learning to harness their internal power, their madra (essence), to help and improve their clan.
+For characters built in the first session, you were born into one of the three Clans living in Sacred Valley:  Kazan, Wei, and Li Clan.
+Everyone here grows up learning to harness their essence and abilities, to help and improve their clan.

 As one develops and advances in age, they progress through the 3 stages of advancement:
 Copper, at which stage you learn to feel and harness the madra in the environment around you.